mambainspired/100-days-of-Code/README.md

 ## Day 15 - 11 Mar 2020
+Read about GraphQL and difference between GraphQL and REST. https://medium.com/@back4apps/graphql-vs-rest-62a3d6c2021d

 Continued working through the Algorithms & DS course.
 Wrote a stack implementation using an array.
 ```Java
 @SuppressWarnings("SpellCheckingInspection")